Aidar5/nattoeng/docs/source/book/20_concurrent_connections/concurrent_futures_submit.rst

 * submit() immediately returns the result without having to wait for function execution
 * submit() returns special Future object that represents execution of function.

   * submit() returns Future in order that the call of submit() does not block the code.
-Once submit has returned Future, the code can be executed further.
+Once submit() has returned Future, the code can be executed further.
 And once all functions in threads are running, you can start requesting Future if the results are ready.
 Or take advantage of special function as_completed(), which requests the result itself and the code gets it when it’s ready

 * submit() returns results in readiness order, not in argument order
 * submit() can pass key arguments when map() only position arguments

-Method submit uses `Future <https://en.wikipedia.org/wiki/Futures_and_promises>`__ object - an object that represents a delayed computation.
+Method submit() uses `Future <https://en.wikipedia.org/wiki/Futures_and_promises>`__ object - an object that represents a delayed computation.
 This object can be resquested for status (completed or not), and results or exceptions can be obtained from the work.
-Future does not need to create manually, these objects are created by submitting.
+Future does not need to create manually, these objects are created by submit().

 Example of running a function in threads using submit() (netmiko_threads_submit_basics.py file)